acromm/we-have-your-kidneys/README.md

 are being executed.
 Things like DRY (Don't Repeat Yourself) have been ignored.
 The idea is that any given file should be easy to read purely in terms of how it reads or writes to Cassandra.

+I choose PHP because I am most familiar with it.
+I am not suggesting it is the most suitable language for this kind of application.

 Segments are limited to alphanumeric and minus signs; in this way we can use other special characters when constructing composite keys (for row / column